a-ghorbani/pocketpal-ai/README.md

 17. Add deletion, branching, and editing features for conversations.
 Include numerous prompts such as model information, the number of input tokens, and output tokens per conversation.

+18. Preserve records of multiple generations, and record them into the context based on the actual displayed messages.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/4be53075-4dcb-424d-bedd-265ffd10715c" width="24%" />
   <img src="https://github.com/user-attachments/assets/a1be9b04-b10d-4ade-a011-406effa547d9" width="24%" />